-In this subject you will be able to follow your interests and explore a research question which appeals to you.
+In this subject, you will be able to follow your interests and explore a research question that appeals to you.
 You will learn to find high quality sources of information, and bring this information together to present your findings.
 Your final presentation can take the form of a report, PowerPoint, model, film, or any appropriate method of presentation.

 The term “research” is used broadly and may include practical or technical investigations, formal research, or exploratory inquiries.
 You will need to be self-motivated and good at working on extended investigations or projects, over a full semester.

-You will be rewarded for your efforts by gaining knowledge, skills and expertise in an area which is of personal interest to you!
+You will be rewarded for your efforts by gaining knowledge, skills and research expertise in an area that is of personal interest to you!

 What do you do?

 - complete weekly online activities